amplia-iiot/oda-docs/content/layers/datastreams/deviceinfo.md

 # List of datastreamId and script to execute for this datastreamId
 # <datastreamId>=<path_to_script>;<data_type>
-# <data_type> can be STRING, LONG, INTEGER, BOOLEAN, FLOAT, DOUBLE.
+# <data_type> can be STRING, LONG, INTEGER, BOOLEAN, FLOAT, DOUBLE, JSON.
 If is not specified STRING type will be used
-device.clock=scripts/obtainClock.sh
+device.clock=scripts/obtainClock.sh;JSON
 device.upTime=scripts/obtainUptime.sh;LONG
 device.cpu.total=scripts/obtainCpuTotal.sh;INTEGER
 device.cpu.status=scripts/obtainCpuStatus.sh;